Pilex1/Pilex1.github.io/_machine-learning/neural-networks-1.md

 There are a lot of articles, blogs, Youtube videos, etc. out there that introduce neural networks, however most of these do not discuss the mathematics behind neural network training in depth, which is what really interested me when I first learn about neural networks.
 Two valuable resources I found that *did* discuss this were Andrew Ng's ["Neural Networks and Deep Learning" course on Coursera](https://www.coursera.org/learn/neural-networks-deep-learning) and Michael Nielsen's [online book of the same title](http://neuralnetworksanddeeplearning.com/index.html), both of which I highly recommend you check out if you are interested in this topic.
 I wanted to present here my own take on deriving the backpropagation equations for neural network training; my approach involves developing a framework for computing derivatives of matrix valued functions.

-I first introduce briefly what a neural network is, so that you will be able to follow along even without any prior knowledge, though I do recommend the above two resources to gain a broader understanding.
+I first introduce briefly what a neural network is, so that you will be able to follow along even without any prior knowledge.
 I then introduce my framework for computing derivatives, and then I derive the backpropagation equations using the framework.

 ## Introduction